“Custodite Iudicium et Facite Iustitiam” (Have a care for justice; act with integrity)

 About St Joseph's

 St Joseph’s High School, Aberdeen is located on a beautiful site overlooking parks, rich farmland and the banks of the Hunter River, in the heart of the Upper Hunter Region of New South Wales.
-We regularly acknowledge that land which is part of the traditional country of the Wanarua and Kamilaroi peoples.
+The school regularly acknowledge that land which is part of the traditional country of the Wanarua and Kamilaroi peoples.
 Aberdeen is part of the Upper Hunter Shire and is located within Muswellbrook Parish.

 The school was founded by the Sisters of St Joseph from Lochinvar in 1896.
 Originally it was a co-educational primary school and it was soon expanded to include boarding facilities for primary school aged boys which continued to 1971.
 The boarding and primary school then closed and a regional Catholic high school for boys and girls in Years 7-12 was opened, supported by local Catholic primary schools in Denman, Merriwa, Muswellbrook and Scone.